dataroche/pubsub-dlt-stream/README.md

 ### 2. Create a private env file containing your config and secrets

-{% note %}
+> **Note:** If you want to access one of your Cloud SQL database, the easiest way is to

-**Note:** If you want to access one of your Cloud SQL database, the easiest way is to enable the private IP.
-With the default network, your VMs will have authorization to connect to your Cloud SQL instance.
+> enable the private IP.
+With the default network, your VMs will have authorization to

-{% endnote %}
+> connect to your Cloud SQL instance.

 Name this file `.pubsub-dlt-stream.env`: